Efficient Distributed MLLM Training with Cornstarch: Implementation

 \section{Implementation}

-Figure~\ref{fig:cornstarch_overview} shows the architectural overview of \name.
-Given a MLLM, \name first partitions the model considering their amount of workload.
-Once model parallelization is done, \name starts training the model by feeding the data to the model after applying the data parallelization.
-A batch is partitioned into multiple microbatches, and sequences in each microbatch are again sharded into multiple sets of tokens, which have balanced workload.

 \name is implemented in around 26k new Python SLOC on top of PyTorch 2.6.0~\cite{pytorch-neurips19}, HuggingFace Transformers 4.51.0~\cite{transformers-acl20}, and Colossal-AI 0.4.6~\cite{colossalai-icpp23}. \name's model partitioning, scheduling, execution, communication, and checkpointing are implemented upon Colossal-AI interface. \name supports various model families and model sizes so that users can train mode than 10,000 different combinations of MLLMs.
-All unimodal models in the supported model families available in the HuggingFace hub can be used in creating an MLLM~\cite{hfhub-web}.
 See Appendix~\ref{sec:apdx-model-list} for the list of supported models.